baezortega/somatypus/README.md

 ### A Platypus-based variant calling pipeline for cancer data

-Adrian Baez-Ortega, Maximilian R. Stammnitz and Elizabeth P. Murchison
+Adrian Baez-Ortega

 Transmissible Cancer Group, University of Cambridge

-Developed by A.B-O. (2016)

 Somatypus is an open-source pipeline that makes use of the powerful variant caller Platypus for calling germ-line and somatic SNPs and indels in sequencing data coming from a set of unpaired samples.
 It has been designed to offer great sensitivity and specificity, even for low-frequency somatic mutations found in cancer genomes.
 Although this pipeline can be applied to any kind of cancer sequence data, it is particularly useful for the processing of data obtained from many tumour samples that are closely related to each other, and which lack matched normal samples, such as transmissible cancer or metastasis data.

-Somatypus has been tested on Ubuntu (14.04.3) systems, and it should behave well on any Linux distribution.
+Somatypus has been tested on Ubuntu (14.04.4) systems, and it should behave well on any Linux distribution.
 It has not been tested on Mac systems, but it might work, maybe requiring some minor code modifications.

 ##### Somatypus does...